mathieudpnt/OSmOSE_post_processing/README.md

 </div>

 This repository is used to process passive acoustic data, particularly marine mammals, automatic detections and manual annotations.
-All results and expected input data is to be formatted according [OSmOSE](https://github.com/Project-OSmOSE) convention.
+All results and expected input data are to be formatted according [OSmOSE](https://github.com/Project-OSmOSE) convention.

 ## 🛠 Installation
 The package should be installed with [uv](https://docs.astral.sh/uv/), a Python package and project manager.
 Please refer to the [documentation](https://docs.astral.sh/uv/getting-started/installation/) for installing uv.

-To download the repository, simply clone it from git:
+To download the repository, clone it from git:
    ```
    git clone https://github.com/Project-OSmOSE/OSmOSE_post_processing.git
    ```